If you want to become a network engineer, you’re really going to like what I’m about to tell you.

 But before we dive into it, let’s talk about a big fat lie we’ve all been told:

 If you’ve been living on this planet for most of your life, and you want to become a network engineer, you’ve probably heard of the endless number of requirements that you need to break into the field, haven’t you?

-Then, they tell us that we need industry-recognized certifications from tech companies such as Cisco, Microsoft or Juniper.
+And lastly, they tell us that we need industry-recognized training and certifications from tech companies such as Cisco, Microsoft or Juniper.

 Anyway, by that logic, and if my math isn’t too far off, getting a degree, a couple certs and enough experience to become a network engineer should take you somewhere around 10 years…

 I personally know a guy who graduated with a non-tech degree from a school in the east coast.
 He didn’t like his job when he started working so…

 He decided to switch careers and become a network engineer because he was intrigued by the flexibility and benefits that we all know can come with it.
 But, he had one little issue: he knew nothing about tech.